boolean-algebra

 Denny Denny

-As digital architects, our fundamental challenge is translating a desired behavior—a set of rules—into a physical, functioning circuit.
-We start with an abstract specification, often in the form of a truth table, and we must end with a concrete arrangement of logic gates.
-How do we bridge this gap systematically, without guesswork?
+The fundamental challenge of digital design is translating a desired behavior — a set of rules expressed as a truth table — into a physical arrangement of logic gates.
+How do you bridge this gap systematically, without guesswork?

 What is Sum of Products?